Azure/Azure-TDSP-ProjectTemplate/README.md

 3. Location of the data in storage containers in Azure blobs, Azure Data Lake, SQL server etc.

 The two documents under Docs/Project, namely the [Charter](./Docs/Project/Charter.md) and [Exit Report](./Docs/Project/Exit%20Report.md) are particularly important to consider.
 They help to define the project at the start of an engagement, and provide a final report to the customer or client.

+**NOTE:** In some projects, e.g. short term proof of principle (PoC) or proof of value (PoV) engagements, it can be relatively time consuming to create and all the recommended documents and artifacts.
+In that case, at least the Charter and Exit Report should be created and delivered to the customer or client.